microsoft/XamlBehaviorsWpf/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Did you find a bug?
+Create a bug report so we can fix it.
 title: ''
 labels: ''
 assignees: ''